Montoliva Vineyards & Winery

-Chicago Park, California is on the western slope of the Sierra Foothills at 2200 ft elevation, about equidistance from Sacramento and Lake Tahoe.
-Warm summers, cool evenings and soils of decomposed igneous rock create a very happy home for our 1820 Sangiovese and 80 Aglianico vines.
+Chicago Park, California is on the western slope of the Sierra Foothills at 2300 ft elevation, about equidistance from Sacramento and Lake Tahoe.
+Warm summers, cool evenings and soils of decomposed igneous rock create a very happy home for our 1820 Sangiovese, 80 Aglianico, 600 Primitivo, 600 Negroamaro, 400 Montepulciano, 200 Teroldego, 200 Aleatico and 150 Canaiolo Nero vines.
 This, combined with the old world tradition of close planting (4ft x 3ft), means that Montoliva Vineyard & Winery is blessed with an annual bounty of high-quality fruit.

-Our estate vineyard of Sangiovese and Aglianico was planted in 2000.
+Our estate vineyard was planted in 2000.
 We were fortunate that this same year, Vivai Cooperativi Rauscedo, Italy’s largest grapevine nursery, opened a subsidiary in California and made available, for the first time, many prized clones of Sangiovese.

 Montoliva Vineyard has a higher degree of clonal diversity than any other Sangiovese vineyard in California.
 By combining these exciting grapes with the old world tradition of planting vines very close together, we are blessed each year with a bounty of very high quality fruit.